-Louisiana continues to have some of the highest incarceration rates and recidivism rates in the world.
-The Re-Entry Mediation Institute of Louisiana seeks to decrease recidivism rates and improve a person’s transition home from incarceration with the sustainable support of positive relationships with family and friends.
+The ReEntry Mediation Institute of Louisiana is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code that seeks to decrease recidivism rates and improve a person’s transition home from incarceration with the sustainable support of positive relationships with family and friends.

 Mediation sessions create a unique opportunity for a person who is incarcerated to sit down face-to-face with a loved one in a confidential space inside a correctional facility to make a plan about their own re-entry.

 What is Re-Entry Mediation?

 An incarcerated person and their loved one (such as a parent, a spouse, a former pastor, an old neighbor, a former employer) meet with two professionally-trained neutral mediators for sessions in the incarcerated person’s Department of Corrections facility before their return back home.

 Mediators facilitate open, honest, and often difficult dialogue by creating a space for everyone involved to talk about their experiences, be heard by each other, and establish a plan on how to move forward productively before release.